-Open vegetated swales will be utilized for stormwater conveyance for sediment removal.
+- Open vegetated swales will be utilized for stormwater conveyance for sediment removal. - Storm water management features for this corridor will be constructed in the future mainline contract.

 e.
 Pollution Prevention

 The following pollution prevention measures will be implemented to minimize the exposure of products or materials to precipitation and stormwater and minimize the discharge of pollutants on the project site: